codehaus-cargo/cargo/README.md

 These tools and APIs can be used in a standalone fashion or via various IDEs.

 The name "Codehaus Cargo" comes from the fact that this project was earlier on Codehaus, but in April / May 2015 Codehaus has shut down so we moved to Github.

+To know more about Codehaus Cargo, please refer to our Web site: http://codehaus-cargo.github.io/